cncook001/website/README.md

 Clone this repository to your local computer by following these instructions in the "Setting up a repository" section.
 Use this URL instead of the one provided: https://github.com/Troop214-Raleigh/website.git

+## Create changes

+Make a GitHub branch with your changes.

+Create a pull request

+A webmaster will review and merge your changes and make them live on the site.